1969 AMPEG SVT

 Component code dating vintage SVT's: As with all vintage gear, the manufacture date is determined by the newest component/date stamp on the unit.
-On vintage SVT's, we've consistently seen the newest date code on the unit as being the four digit white ink stamp on the large output transformer.
+On vintage SVT's, the newest date code on the unit is usually the four digit white ink stamp on the large output transformer.
 The first two numbers indicate the year, the third and fourth numbers indicate the production week of that year.
 Example: 6937 means a transformer made in the 37th week of 1969.
 However we have seen early 1969 SVT's where some transformers have NO date codes at all.

 Other codes to determine the manufacture date: The other large power transformer and the adjacent smaller filament transformer usually have six digit codes stamped into the metal.
 The first three digits indicate the company's personal manufacturing code.
 Those should be 682, which indicate the Electrical Windings Company.
 The fourth number indicates the year.
 The fifth and sixth numbers indicate the production week of that year.
 Example: 682920 means a transformer made by Electrical Windings Company in the 20th week of 1969.

 Potentiometers are also date encoded.
 There is a seven digit code stamped into the metal.
 The first three digits indicate the company's personal manufacturing code.
 Those should be 137, which indicate Chicago Telephone Supply or CTS.
 The fourth and fifth numbers indicate the year.
 The sixth and seventh numbers indicate the production week of that year.
 Example: 1376915 means a pot made by CTS in the 15th week of 1969.
 Capacitors and speakers can also be dated in a similar manner.